wp-plugins/flyzoo/readme.txt

 * Performance: cloud-based, hosted live chat built on the latest technologies to ensure a fast chat message delivery without overloading your server

 * Multiple Operators and Moderators: live support requests are automatically routed to the first available operator

+* Multiple Chats: users can chat have multiple chats open at the same time!

 * Eye-catching: you love great design and we do too.
 Flyzoo chat has been crafted to offer a sleek look and feel